Jason Berry: Early career

 A week after college graduation, Berry went to Mississippi, and began work as campaign press secretary to Charles Evers, the mayor of Fayette and first African-American to run for governor of that state.
 Evers was the brother of the civil rights leader, Medgar Evers, who was assassinated in 1963.
 Berry captured the experiences in his first book, Amazing Grace: with Charles Evers in Mississippi (1973).

 During the 1970s and 1980s, Berry worked as a freelance journalist in New Orleans, covering politics, music, and culture.
 In 1974, he uncovered a pattern of the IRS targeting Black leaders in Mississippi for tax audits.
 His reporting on these abuses appeared in two Mississippi dailies, The Nation, Washington Star, and The New York Times (op-ed).
 His investigative work also revealed environmental pollution in Louisiana which included ties between Governor Edwin Edwards and illegal oil waste dumping.

-From 1989-1991, Berry probed Louisiana legislator David Duke’s neo-Nazi ties in articles for The New York Times, Washington Post, Los Angeles Times, The Nation, and other publications.
+From 1989-1991, Berry probed Louisiana legislator David Duke's neo-Nazi ties in articles for The New York Times, Washington Post, Los Angeles Times, The Nation, and other publications.
 He produced and reported David Duke and Holocaust Denial.
 He also contributed as a reporter on the 1992 Frontline documentary, “Who is David Duke?”

 During these years, Berry wrote on music and culture for New Orleans publications and national outlets.
 He regularly contributed book reviews to The Washington Post, The New Republic, The New York Times and others.
 With folklorist Jonathan Foose, Berry produced a documentary, Up From the Cradle of Jazz for Louisiana Public Broadcasting.
 The research for the video led to the 1986 publication (with Foose and researcher Tad Jones) of Up From the Cradle of Jazz: New Orleans Music since World War II.
 The book has been hailed as “the definitive history of New Orleans music…of the last 50 years.”

 In 1982, Berry began a sixteen-month residency in Paris with Journalists in Europe, a program of seminars and research assignments for twenty-nine participants from seventeen countries.
-During this time, he wrote for the The International Herald Tribune, Passion the Magazine of Paris, and Reader’s Digest while also undertaking reporting assignments in London, the Netherlands, and West Africa.
+During this time, he wrote for The International Herald Tribune, Passion the Magazine of Paris, and Reader’s Digest while also undertaking reporting assignments in London, the Netherlands, and West Africa.
 In 1983, gave lectures with screenings of Up from the Cradle of Jazz in the U.S. Information Service cultural centers in Nigeria, Cameroon, Benin and Togo.
 For the New York Times Magazine, he profiled Nigerian playwright Wole Soyinka, who later won the Nobel Prize for Literature.